 - Preheat oven to 325℉.
 Butter or spray an 11x7-inch baking dish, if using instead of cast iron skillet.

-- Add 3 cups of seafood stock to the skillet and raise to medium-high heat to bring it up to a boil.
-Once boiling, reduce to a simmer and add 1 cup of grits and ½ teaspoon salt.
+- Add 3 cups of seafood stock to the skillet and raise to medium-high.
+Once boiling, reduce to a simmer and add 1 cup of grits.
 Stir periodically until the liquid is absorbed and the grits are cooked, about 8-10 minutes.
-Add the parmesan cheese.
+Add parmesan cheese.

-- In a large measuring cup or bowl, combine the remaining ½ cup of stock (cooled), 3 eggs and lemon juice.
-Whisk well to combine.
-Add a cup, or about one-fourth of the hot grits mixture, to the egg mixture, whisking constantly to temper the eggs.
+- In a large measuring cup or bowl, combine remaining ½ cup of stock (cooled), 3 eggs and lemon juice.
+Whisk to combine.
+Add one cup of the hot grits mixture to the eggs, whisking constantly to temper the eggs.
 Then add the egg and grits mixture back into the skillet of grits, whisking constantly for about 30 seconds.
-Finally, add the cup of fine bread crumbs and pound of medium-size raw shrimp to the grits mixture and stir thoroughly.
-Spread the grits mixture evenly in the skillet, or, if baking in another casserole dish, pour and spread evenly.
+Finally, add fine bread crumbs and pound of medium-size raw shrimp to the grits mixture and stir.
+Spread evenly in the skillet, or, if baking in another casserole dish, pour and spread evenly in a greased casserole dish.

-- Slice the remaining 3 tablespoons of butter and scatter around the top of the dressing, then sprinkle with a pinch of additional Old Bay.
+- Scatter remaining 3 tablespoons of butter over the top of the dressing, then sprinkle with Old Bay.

-- Bake the dressing for 35-45 minutes, until the shrimp are cooked through and the mixture is set.
+- Bake for 45-55 minutes, until shrimp are cooked through and mixture is set.
 Remove from oven and let it rest for 10 minutes before serving.
-Top with chives or fresh parsley.
+Top with diced chives.

 Notes